Tire recycling: Uses

 Although tires are usually burnt, not recycled, efforts are continuing to find value.
-Tires can be reclaimed into, among other things, the hot melt asphalt, typically as crumb rubber modifier—recycled asphalt pavement (CRM—RAP), and as an aggregate in Portland cement concrete Efforts have been made to use recycled tires as raw material for new tires, but such tires may integrate recycled materials no more than 5% by weight, and tires that contain recycled material are inferior to new tires, suffering from reduced tread life and lower traction.
+Tires can be reclaimed into, among other things, hot-melt asphalt, typically as crumb rubber modifier—recycled asphalt pavement (CRM—RAP), and as an aggregate in Portland cement concrete Efforts have been made to use recycled tires as raw material for new tires, but such tires may integrate recycled materials no more than 5% by weight, and tires that contain recycled material are inferior to new tires, suffering from reduced tread life and lower traction.
 Tires have also been cut up and used in garden beds as bark mulch to hold in the water and to prevent weeds from growing.
 Some "green" buildings, both private and public, have been made from old tires.

 Pyrolysis can be used to reprocess the tires into fuel gas, oils, solid residue (char), and low-grade carbon black, which cannot be used in tire manufacture.
 A pyrolysis method which produces activated carbon and high-grade carbon black has been suggested.